You know, the question I keep getting asked over the week, oh, you got to help Trump.

 I think he left a lot on the table.

-I think he needs more details, and I would absolutely not play defense anymore.
+And I would absolutely not play defense anymore.

 You know, that's called pivoting.

-So I think he's gotta attack her and get the positives out.
+He's got to attack her and get the positives out.

-It just any kind of defense has got to be short and sweet.
+His kind of defense has got to be short and sweet.

 I want him to win.

-Yeah, I do too.
+And I do, too.

 I think he'll be a good president.

-He is far more sober than people think.
+He is far more sober than people think, but he can certainly make improvements.

 Look, we all can make improvements.

-I listen to my radio show or TV show occasionally or watch my TV show, and I say, uh I need to improve that.
+I listen to my radio show or TV show occasionally or watch my TV show, and I say, I need to improve that.

 Staz is in Vegas.

-K. Don, what's up, Stas?
+K-Don, what's up, Stas?

 How are you?